-We’ve had our fair share of Amazon finds, from the ultimate slimming swimsuit to the wear-to-anything maxi (and the discovery of a secret beauty outlet), so we decided to try TruSkin’s age-defying radiance-booster to see what the hype was about.
+We’ve had our fair share of great Amazon finds, from surprisingly chic joggers to a must-have mascara that went viral on TikTok (and the discovery of an anti-snoring pillow), so we decided to try TruSkin’s age-defying radiance-booster to see what the hype was about.

 The formula contains several anti-aging properties

-Described by the brand as an “advanced antioxidant serum,” TruSkin’s Vitamin C Facial Serum features vitamins C and E (brightening), along with botanical hyaluronic acid (smoothing and moisturizing), and is “designed to target the most common signs of aging including brightness, firmness, fine lines, wrinkles, dark spots and sun spots.”
+Described by the brand as a “powerful antioxidant serum,” TruSkin’s Vitamin C Serum features vitamins C and E (brightening), along with botanical hyaluronic acid (smoothing and moisturizing), and is designed to target the most common signs of aging including brightness, firmness, fine lines, wrinkles, dark spots and sun spots.

 The plant-based, cruelty-free formula also contains active botanicals (such as aloe vera and organic jojoba oil) for nurturing and soothing skin.

-Perhaps it’s also worth noting some of the things the serum is made without — among them synthetic fragrances, dyes and stabilizers.
+Perhaps it’s also worth noting some of the things the serum is made without — a few among them include added fragrance, dyes and sulfates.